squid-cache/squid-cache.github.io/RoadMap/Tasks.rst

   2. src/ip/*

  * Removing useless includes.
-  1. Pick a system .h listed in compat/types.h and drop all other places its #include by src/* and includes/*
+  1. Pick a system .h listed in compat/types.h and drop all other places with #include by src/* and includes/* files.
   2. going through each .h file and minimizing the other .h it includes, using class pre-defines where possible.
 (This is being done during SourceLayout somewhat so contact squid-dev before attempting).

+ * Check external Copyrights are up-to-date in CREDITS
+ 1. Go through the helper/* files and check ~/CREDITS contains one copy of each copyright for any files with header-copyright present.
+ 2. do the above for each lib/* and lib/libTrie file
+ 3. highlight any non-GPLv2 compatible copyrights found to squid-dev.

 === Small Tasks ===